eolivesjoe/eo_apm_tracker/README.md

 Simple program that keeps track of your [APM](https://en.wikipedia.org/wiki/Actions_per_minute).
 I use it when playing Age of Empires II.

-It creates a small windows in the top right corner that will track the number of actions you've made in the last 60 seconds, excluding scrolling.
+It creates a small window in the top right corner that will track the number of actions you've made in the last 60 seconds, excluding scrolling.

 Currently only displays correctly for 1920x1080.